chanzuckerberg/napari-segmentation-workshop/_sources/workflow/cellpose-FIJI.md

 ## Export mask as TIF

 Convert the **label layer** into an image by right clicking on it and selecting: **Convert to Image**.
-Proceed to split this image into individual images by right clicking and selecting **Split Stack** (3D and time Series only).
+Proceed to split this image into individual images by right clicking and selecting **Split Stack** (3D and time series only).
 Then reconvert each image into a label by right clicking on it and selecting: **Convert to label**.
 Rename them as makes sense to you (**e.g.** 1-12).
 Finally, save each label as a tif.

 ![Converting your image to a tif in cellpose-napari](images/cellpose3.png)
 <br>

 ![Split stack in cellpose-napari](images/cellpose4.png)

 ## Opening the mask in FIJI

-Use the plugin Bio Format importer and select: **group file with similar name** (3D and time Serie only).
+Use the plugin Bio Format importer and select: **group file with similar name** (3D and time series only).
 In the pop-up window, select: **pattern**.
 Open normally for 2D mask.
 You will be able to display the raw image and the mask image side by side.

 ![Using the plugin BioFormat importer](images/cellpose5.png)